Nunavut prison fires resulted from drug deal gone sour

 It was pandemonium inside Iqaluit’s Baffin Correctional Centre on Nov.
 12, 2012, the night of its infamous two-blaze fire, the Nunavut Court of Justice heard May 26 and 27.

 And it all started when Herbert Janes’ plot to smuggle drugs into Iqaluit’s notoriously drug-ridden prison went awry.

 The details of that November night of mayhem were contained in two slightly different agreed statements of fact presented during the sentencing of Janes and Willie Ishulutak, both 34.

 This was the plan: one inmate was supposed to shank another inmate so that the injured inmate could to be taken to Qikiqtani General Hospital and later return to the jail with contraband drugs.

 But the plan failed.
 Janes not only became suspicious, but “irate,” according to an agreed statement of facts read aloud in court by prosecutor Indra Bhaggan for Janes’ May 27 sentencing.

 Janes smelled a rat and he formed suspicions about a fellow inmate.

-Shortly afterward, an inmate started a fire in the ceiling of a washroom close to cell dorms, using paper towel and toilet paper.
+An inmate started a fire in the ceiling of a washroom close to cell dorms, using paper towel and toilet paper.
 At 10:08 p.m., fire alarms went off and the first wave of chaos descended.